open-neuromorphic/open-neuromorphic.github.io/content/blog/diverse-and-united-collaboration-network-growth/index.md

 A theme that resonated throughout the panel was the idea of being "Diverse and United."
 Our field is broad, spanning everything from deeply bio-inspired computational neuroscience to performance-driven machine learning.
 This diversity is our strength, and by uniting, we amplify it.

-The goal of the Collaboration Network is to create a virtuous cycle.
-By cross-promoting each other's work through our websites and documentation, we strengthen the discoverability and authority of the entire open-source neuromorphic ecosystem.
-This makes it easier for newcomers to find the right tools and helps established researchers stay connected.
+The goal of the Collaboration Network is to celebrate the diverse contributions of each project.
+It's about fostering a culture of sharing and signaling that the lines of communication between these foundational tools are wide open.
+We believe this shared commitment to openness sets the groundwork for the deeper collaborations needed to propel the entire field forward.

 ### A New Chapter: Announcing Supporter Tiers